swarmcity/boardwalk-ts/README.md

 #### New epics in this episode:

-- [ ] As a user, I can view all marketplaces with the number of completed deals for each, so I can see all community activity.
+- [ ] As Seeker, I can deselect the Provider I previously selected, so I can choose another one.
+[Issue 45](https://github.com/swarmcity/boardwalk-ts/issues/45)

 - [ ] As a user, I can filter a marketplaces’s items by my geo-range of choice so I can see items in my area.

-- [ ] As Seeker, I can deselect the Provider I previously selected, so I can choose another one.

 ## S01 E08: Bad Luck Gary